cockroachdb/docs/src/current/v24.1/migration-overview.md

 #### Minimal downtime

 If your application cannot tolerate downtime, then you should aim for a *live migration*.
-This is also called a "zero-downtime" approach.
-"Zero" means that downtime is reduced to either an absolute minimum or zero, such that users do not notice the migration.
+This reduces downtime to an absolute minimum, such that users do not notice the migration.

 The minimum possible downtime depends on whether you can tolerate inconsistency in the migrated data:

-- Migrations with *consistent cutover* reduce downtime to an absolute minimum (i.e., from 30 seconds to sub-seconds) while keeping data synchronized between the source database and CockroachDB. **Consistency requires downtime.** In this approach, downtime occurs right before [cutover](#cutover-strategy), as you drain the remaining transactions from the source database to CockroachDB.
+- Migrations performed using *consistent cutover* reduce downtime to an absolute minimum (i.e., seconds or sub-seconds) while keeping data synchronized between the source database and CockroachDB. **Consistency requires downtime.** In this approach, downtime occurs right before [cutover](#cutover-strategy), as you drain the remaining transactions from the source database to CockroachDB.

-- Migrations with *immediate cutover* can reduce downtime to zero.
+- Migrations performed using *immediate cutover* can reduce downtime to zero.
 These require the most preparation, and typically allow read/write traffic to both databases for at least a small amount of time, thereby sacrificing consistency for availability. {% comment %}You can use the CockroachDB Live Migration Service (MOLT LMS) to run application queries simultaneously on your source database and CockroachDB.{% endcomment %} Without stopping application traffic, you perform an **immediate** [cutover](#cutover-strategy), while assuming that some writes will not be replicated to CockroachDB.
 You may want to manually reconcile these data inconsistencies after switching over.

 For an overview of zero-downtime migrations to CockroachDB, see [Zero Downtime](#zero-downtime). {% comment %}For details, see [Migration Strategy: Zero Downtime](migration-strategy-zero-downtime).{% endcomment %}